 If being able to contact your child immediately has become a comfort zone for parents (which I get as a parent myself), then we might just ask to place devices in a basket during our activity so there is no temptation to be checking it every 30 seconds.
 I don’t have 1,000+ friends that keeps my feed alive… but most of these kids do, which is likely why it never stops.

 Again, the goal is for them to be present.
 Get involved in the larger conversation.
 Talk.
 Learn about each other.
 Ask questions.
-Have real conversations.
+Practice having real conversations.

 Attending mutual and other scout activities should be a priority.
 Unless there is a conflict with sports, school or some other unavoidable family situation, Mutual attendance needs to be important.
 I hear my own kids go through a decision making process every week based on whether they “feel” like going or not, or whether they think it will be “fun” or not, or whether their friends will be there or not.
 I stand firm about them supporting their group regardless of the activity.
 They need to attend activities when it is time to GIVE as much as when there is something to receive.
 Participation on a Mutual nights should be non-negotiable.

 As a side note, I used to think those sports coaches who are strict and extreme about not missing practices were over the top with ridiculous expectations.
 Not anymore.
 I get it now.
 If kids were allowed to pick and choose when they came to practice, these coaches would never be able to develop a team that could compete or even have enough players to carry out the game (think church basketball).
 Our troop is a “team”.
 Obviously not the same kind of team as sports, but one that does have an impact on each other when no one shows up.
-Unlike a sports coach, I won’t make boys run laps or do push-ups for missing activities.
-I also don’t want to prevent someone from going on the next scout outing for missing too many Mutual nights.
+Unlike a sports coach though, I won’t make boys run laps or do push-ups for missing activities.
+I also won’t prevent someone from going on the next scout outing for missing too many Mutual nights.
 But I am asking them to be more dependable.
 If you say you’re going to be somewhere to do something, be there.
-If you’re can’t, just communicate that so we can plan accordingly.
-That should be easy to do with everyone having a device.
+If you can’t, just communicate that so we can plan accordingly.
+This should be easy to do with everyone having a device, right?!
 Just don’t be a NO SHOW without any communication and think we’re all good.